Geometric QCD I: The Hodge-Dual Surface and Quark Confinement: Discussion: Comparison with other models of Confinement

 Thus, our solution can be viewed as "Gauge Holography" rather than "Gravity Holography."
 The minimal surface is a hologram of the loop, projected not into a fictitious gravitational dimension, but into the internal color space of the QCD vacuum.
-This avoids the need to map the glueball spectrum to bulk gravitons, allowing for the clear separation of static confinement and dynamic fluctuations discussed above.

-Finally, we observe a striking parallel between the physical principle of color confinement and the geometric principle of holography.
-Just as color confinement renders the internal color space unobservable—allowing us to interact only with gauge-invariant singlets—the holographic principle renders our 12D target space unobservable, allowing us to interact only with its boundary projection.
-In this framework, the physical Wilson loop $C$ acts as the unique gauge-invariant observable, representing the projection of the hidden bulk geometry onto the physical world.
-The extra dimensions are not hidden by compactification, but by the very nature of the measurement process in a confining theory.